oblac/jodd-site/doc/example/2+view-with-madvoc.md

 ~~~~~

 This means everything is just fine.
 Open your browser and go to
 `http://localhost:8080/index.html`.
-You should see your text:)
+You should see your text from JSP:)

 ## Madvoc action as welcome file